Jmatt6836/homelab-portfolio/ubuntu-server/README.md

 - Log analysis and failed login detection
 - Troubleshooting and adapting to OS-specific configurations
 - VirtualBox VM networking

+  ## Troubleshooting & Challenges
+- **Downloaded Desktop instead of Server ISO** — initially downloaded Ubuntu Desktop instead of Ubuntu Server.
+Recognized the difference, re-downloaded the correct Server ISO before proceeding
+- **Apache not reachable from host browser** — web server was running but the 10.0.2.x NAT address isn't directly accessible from the host.
+Resolved by configuring VirtualBox port forwarding (host 8080 → guest 80)
+- **SSH logs not in auth.log** — Ubuntu 22.04 routes SSH authentication logs to the systemd journal rather than /var/log/auth.log as expected.
+Discovered through troubleshooting and switched to `journalctl -u ssh` for log analysis
+- **Failed SSH login attempts not appearing** — initially showed zero failed attempts because the correct log location hadn't been identified yet.
+Resolved after finding the systemd journal and generating test failed attempts

 ## What I Learned
 Configuring UFW reinforced the principle of least privilege from